kubeshop/testkube/docs/docs/test-types/executor-maven.md

 # Maven

 Testkube allows us to run Maven-based tasks which could be also tests.
-For example we can easily run JUnit tests in Testkube now.
+For example, we can easily run JUnit tests in Testkube now.

-## **Test Environment**
+## Test Environment

-We'll try to put simple JUnit test to our cluster and run it.
+We'll try to add a simple JUnit test to our cluster and run it.
 Testkube Maven Executor handles `mvn` and `mvnw` binaries.
 Because Maven projects are quite complicated in terms of directory structure.
 We'll need to load them from a Git directory.

 You can find example projects in the repository here: https://github.com/kubeshop/testkube-executor-maven/tree/main/examples.